 Drug vs Medicine

-Etymology of drug vs medicine
+The etymology of drug vs medicine

 The word “Drug” derived from Greek “Pharmacon” meaning “Drug”.
-While the word “Medicine” derived from Latin “Medicus” meaning “healing, or physician”.
+While the word “Medicine” derived from the Latin “Medicus” meaning “healing, or physician”.

 Definition of drug vs medicine